excid3/noticed/docs/delivery_methods/ios.md

 * `development: false` - *Optional*

-  Set this to true to use the APNS sandbox environment for sending notifications.
+  Set this to true to use the APNs sandbox environment for sending notifications.
 This is required when running the app to your device via Xcode.
 Running the app via TestFlight or the App Store should not use development.

 ## Gathering Notification Tokens